Work at CCSC

 Members of the sailing staff must have current certification in CPR, First Aid and Lifeguarding or Small Craft Safety (sailing, canoe/kayak).
 Other certificates are welcome such as US Sailing Level 1 Certification, USCG Launch Tender License (or higher license).

 Members of the swimming staff must have WSI (Water Safety Instructor) or LGT (Lifeguard Training) and CPR.
 Lifeguards must have current CPR and First Aid certificates.

-We run a certification school in June and offer courses in Small Boat Sailing, CPR, First Aid and Lifeguarding.
-In addition, we frequently offer certification courses for the National Archery Instructor and the National Rifle Instructor.
+We run a certification school in June and offer courses in Small Craft Safety and Water Rescue, CPR, First Aid and Lifeguarding.
+In addition, we frequently offer certification courses for the National Archery Instructor and the CMP/JROTC Rifle Instructor.